-Keeper of the Fire is a half hour documentary nearing completion exploring the life and work of activist poet Alejandro Murguia, a writer passionately involved with the struggles of his times.
-A fighter for social justice, Murguia has championed cultural and educational programs nationally and internationally and campaigned against rampant gentrification all the while winning two American Book Awards and serving as the first Latino Poet Laureate of San Francisco.
+Keeper of the Fire is a half hour documentary nearing completion, exploring the life and work of acclaimed activist poet, Alejandro Murguia, a writer passionately involved with the socio-political struggles of his times.
+A lifelong fighter for social justice, Murguia has championed cultural and educational programs nationally and internationally and campaigned against rampant gentrification all the while winning two American Book Awards and serving as the first Latino Poet Laureate of San Francisco.

 The film documents Murguia’s many contributions to literature as a writer and publisher.
 Murguia’s journey takes him to the halls of San Francisco State University, where he teaches in the nation’s first Ethnic Studies Program; to City Hall, where he celebrates his term as San Francisco’s first Latino Poet Laureate; and to Nicaragua where he reminisces with the renowned Sandinista poet, Ernesto Cardenal, at an international poetry festival.